suffolklibraries/sljekyll/_events/eye-2017-09-10-src-presentation.md

 breadcrumb: y
 ---

 Children who have completed this year's Summer Reading Challenge are invited to pick up their medals and certificates.
+Our fabulous volunteers are also welcome to come along.